mspass-team/mspass/docs/source/user_manual/database_concepts.rst

 real numbers.
 We make an assumption in MsPASS that the machines in the cluster used for processing have the same architecture and a doubles are idenitical on all machines.)
-Similarly, a Seismogram stores data in a contiguous buffer of memory but the memory block is 3(*npts*) doubles.
+Similarly, a Seismogram stores data in a contiguous buffer of memory but the memory block is 3 x :code:`npts` doubles.
 The buffer is order in what numpy calls FORTRAN order meaning the matrix is stored with the row index fastest (also called column order).
-In any case, key point is that for efficiency the data for a Seismogram is also read and written using low level binary *read* and *write* methods of the python file handle class.
+In any case, key point is that for efficiency the data for a Seismogram is also read and written using low level binary :code:`read` and :code:`write` methods of the python file handle class.

 Summary